Rural home internet

 Get the unlimited data you need for more surfing and more streaming.

 Enjoy the high speed Wi-Fi you need that lets you connect to multiple devices at once.

 It’s easy and convenient to install your Smart Hub.
 No need to wait for a technician, get connected right away.

 Is TELUS High Speed Internet with Smart Hub available where you live?

-- Your service location is where your Smart Hub’s fixed internet connection is located.
+Enter your service location as the place where your Smart Hub’s fixed internet connection would be located.